 - Twentieth and twenty-first century literature

-Opportunities to carry out postgraduate research towards an MPhil/PhD in the School of Arts and Humanities exist and further information may be obtained from the NTU Graduate School.
+Opportunities to carry out postgraduate research towards an MPhil/PhD in the School of Arts and Humanities exist and further information may be obtained from the The NTU Graduate School.
 Dr Cordle welcomes applications to research nuclear culture and the other areas on which he works.

 - Treasurer for The British Society for Literature and Science (2009-14)